cfpb/design-system/docs/pages/buttons.md

         variation_description: A destructive action is an action that will lead to data loss, for example, deleting data from a form or removing a file that was previously uploaded.
-Although a destructive action *can* be visually styled as
+Although a destructive action *can* be visually styled as a button, as shown here, we recommend using the [link](https://cfpb.github.io/design-system/components/links#destructive-link)
-          [link](https://cfpb.github.io/design-system/components/links#destructive-link)
-          or a button, we do not currently use the destructive button component on our website.
+          implementation on cf.gov products.
       - variation_is_deprecated: false
         variation_name: Full-width button (on x-small screens)
         variation_description: Reduce screen size to see this button in action.